Fagradalsfjall – The spectacular Iceland volcano

 Volcano madness ensues

 And people around Reykjavík and all over Iceland went crazy.
-Thousands flocked to the eruption site every day, trying to find the best way to get to the area.
-There were kilometres of cars lining up on the road to Grindavík, randomly parking on the roadside and causing huge traffic jams.
+Thousands flocked to the eruption site every day, trying to find the best way to get into the area.
+Kilometres of cars were lining up on the road to Grindavík, randomly parking on the roadside and causing huge traffic jams.
 On some days, the line of cars even extended beyond the turn-off to the Blue Lagoon.
 People had to hike more than 15 kilometres to even get to the start of the track.

 Geldingadalur festival atmosphere